Wednesday's Scottish Gossip

-Scottish gossip: Kamara, Rangers, Leeds, Hatate, Celtic, Aberdeen, Gueye, Jensen, Hibs, Hearts, St Johnstone, Annand
+Scottish Gossip: Kamara, Rangers, Leeds, Hatate, Celtic, Aberdeen, Gueye, Jensen, Hibs, Hearts, St Johnstone, Annand

 Last updated on .From the section Scottish